Small Business Insurance Coverage

 Purple check mark

-Many Insureon customers are eligible for a business owner’s policy (BOP), which bundles property insurance and general liability.
+Many small and medium-sized businesses are eligible for a business owner’s policy (BOP), which bundles property insurance and general liability.
 It’s usually less expensive than buying the policies separately.

-Small and medium-sized businesses with higher risks often look into purchasing a commercial package policy (CPP), which operates similarly to a BOP, but offers more flexible protection options to meet their increased levels of risk.
+Larger businesses with higher risks often purchase a commercial package policy (CPP), which offers more flexible protection options.

 Other useful property insurance policies you should consider include: